 The President's Award, initiated in 2019, recognises the commitment, excellence and outstanding contribution of an ANZSOM member in the field of occupational health.
 It is awarded annually.

-To celebrate the Year of the Nurse & Midwife, ANZSOM's Early Career Award for Nurses was initiated in 2020.
-The award recognises specific initiatives and projects in workplace health, undertaken by an early career nurse in the last 2 years.
-The inaugural Early Career Award for Nurses was awarded to Louise Bunn from South32 in WA.
+To celebrate the Year of the Nurse & Midwife, ANZSOM's Nurse Award was initiated in 2020.
+The award recognises specific initiatives and projects in workplace health, undertaken by an occupational health nurse in the last 2 years.
+The inaugural ANZSOM Nurse Award was awarded to Louise Bunn from South32 in WA.
 Louise was nominated for her involvement in the development and implementation of a Mental Health and Wellbeing program at South32 Worsley Alumina.
 Components of this program have been adopted globally by South32 as part of its approach to managing risks associated with the COVID-19 pandemic.

 WorkSafe Victoria, together with the Australasian Faculty of Occupational and Environmental Medicine (AFOEM) and the Australian and New Zealand Society of Occupational Medicine (ANZSOM) are proud to support the annual Kevin Sleigh Memorial Lecture, delivered in honour of our esteemed colleague and friend Dr Kevin Sleigh and celebrating the qualities that Kevin brought to the profession of occupational medicine.